chipsalliance/riscv-dv/euvm/README.md

 ## About the RISCV-DV eUVM port

-The RISCV-DV eUVM port is a line-by-line translation of the RTSCV-DV SystemVerilog implementation.
+The RISCV-DV eUVM port is a line-by-line translation of the RISCV-DV SystemVerilog implementation.
 Except for functional coverage (a work in progress), all other RISCV-DV features have been implemented in eUVM port.

 ## Downloading and Installing eUVM